 The Zong massacre was the mass killing of more than 130 African slaves by the crew of the British slave ship Zong in 1781.
-A slave-trading syndicate, based in Liverpool, England owned the ship and sailed her in the Atlantic slave trade.
+A slave-trading syndicate, based in Liverpool, England owned the vessel and sailed her in the Atlantic slave trade.
 As was standard business practice, the syndicate had taken out insurance on the lives of the slaves as cargo.
 When the ship ran low on drinking water following navigational mistakes, the crew threw slaves overboard into the sea to drown.
 This cruel action was taken to ensure that the syndicate did not lose money on the slaves who would have died from the lack of water.

 When the Zong’s owners made a claim to their insurers for the loss of the slaves, the insurers refused to pay, and the resulting court cases held that in some circumstances, the deliberate killing of slaves was legal and that insurers could be required to pay for the slaves’ deaths.
-Eventually, the judge ruled against the syndicate in this case, due to new evidence being introduced suggesting the captain and crew were at fault.
+Eventually, the judge ruled against the syndicate in this case due to new evidence being introduced, suggesting the captain and crew were at fault.

 Abolition of the Slave Trade